tbal999/learn_python/README.md

 Sometimes you want to do the same thing multiple times.
 Or a different thing every single time.
 Loops!

 # Recursion
-Sometimes you can't do a loop for something.
-Hello recursion!
+Sometimes you just need to do recursion.
+When?
+Whow knows.

 # Packages
-The true magic of python is packages!
-This is where it gets interesting.
+The true magic of python (and many other languages) is packages!
+Standing on the shoulders of giants.